insomnimus/nodi/readme.md

 Check out `/examples/play_midi.rs` for a basic midi player.

-For a little more complicated example please check out the source code of [plmidi][] for an implementation.
+For a little more complicated example please check out the source code of [plmidi][].

 # Crate Features
 No feature is enabled by default.